 Sole Proprietors vs. Corporations

-Operating as a sole proprietor is a little simpler to understand for you and is less paperwork for DSA Tax & Bookkeeping than if you incorporate.
-However, you are giving up some real tax savings being a sole proprietor and it is riskier if you are ever sued.
+Operating as a sole proprietor is a little simpler to understand and a little less paperwork.
+However, when operating as a sole proprietor you are giving up some real tax savings and the liability risk is greater if you are ever sued.
 As a sole proprietor all of your personal property can be taken away by one lawsuit.
 Always make sure you have plenty of insurance.

-Anytime!
 You can incorporate anytime and start operation as a corporation immediately.
 Many people like to wait to the beginning of the year and start the year fresh as a corporation just to keep things a bit simpler but that is really just a personal decision.
-Call DSA at 1.800.896.1213 and we can help you incorporate!
+Call DSA at 1 (800) 879-6605 and we can help you incorporate!

 Being incorporated gives you two great advantages over operating as a sole proprietor.

 1. Limited Liability.
 This means that all of your personal property is protected if you ever find yourself in a lawsuit involving your business.
 This is a real and true benefit and one that alone is worth the change.

 2. Tax savings are almost always very significant and can save you much more in tax savings than the extra cost of DSA Tax & Bookkeeping service.